MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-performance-enhancements/includes/5-parameter-sensitive-plan-exercise.md

 For more information on parameter sensitivity, see [Query processing architecture guide](/sql/relational-databases/query-processing-architecture-guide#parameter-sensitivity).

-## Exercise - solve the parameter sniffing problem with no code changes
+## Exercise - Solve the parameter sniffing problem with no code changes

 SQL Server 2022 enhancements to PSP can solve the parameter sniffing problem observed in the last exercise with no code changes.
 SQL Server 2022 with compatibility mode 160 will improve performance and scalability of your queries.